Performance studies for in vitro diagnostic medical devices

 What support do we offer?

-We offer three different supports to device developers depending on the stage of development of their device.
+We offer three supports to device developers depending on the stage of their device.

-This is a cross departmental initiative in the HPRA to support any innovative medical product.
-Further information is available on the Innovation Office webpage
+This is a HPRA initiative to support innovative medical products.
+You can find more details on our Innovation Office webpage.

-These are typically for early stage 'spin-out' or start-up organizations.
-The purpose of these meetings is to provide an introduction to the role of the HPRA and a broad overview of the regulatory requirements in the pre-market phase of medical device development.
+These are typically for early stage 'spin-out' or start-up companies.
+These meetings introduce our role and give an overview of the regulatory requirements in the pre-market phase of device development.

-These are typically for study sponsors who have prepared for a performance study in Ireland, and who may have some outstanding questions prior to the submission of their application to the HPRA.
+These are typically for study sponsors preparing for a performance study in Ireland, and who may have outstanding questions prior to the submission of their application to us.

-All of the above services are free of charge.
-The HPRA encourage preliminary and pre-submission meetings with sponsors of performance studies.
+Each support is free of charge. we encourage preliminary and pre-submission meetings with sponsors.
 To apply for a pre-submission meeting, please complete this form and send it to firstname.lastname@example.org.

-If you have a query about performance studies in Ireland please contact the Medical Device Department at email@example.com.
+If you have a query about performance studies in Ireland, please contact us at email@example.com.